tustin2121/James_Somerton_Transcripts/_videos/UtRyi-e_HTc.md

 </from>
 <james {% include timecode %}>

 Young Utah Senator Anderson is designated chairperson of the committee responsible for assessing the Secretary of State nominee proposed by the president.
-As the confirmation hearings continue, Anderson begins to suspect that the nominee may harbor... [dramatic] *communist sympathies*... which could compromise National Security.
+As the confirmation hearings continue, Anderson begins to suspect that the nominee may harbor... <u>[dramatic]</u> *communist sympathies*... which could compromise National Security.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_advise at="Plot¶ 3" %}>